hedersonleeh/Grass-Project/README.md

 # Grass-Fur Project

-This repository is a practice to undestand and study the tecnique of shell texturing also I added a spring motion to the hair movement to make it feel more natural.
+This repository is a practice to undestand and study the technique of Shell Texturing also I added a spring motion to the hair movement to make it feel more natural.

 References: